You want to turn your blog into a business, but it feels like you just don’t have enough time for that.

 Jon publishes content 5 times/week.
 Antonio publishes content just once/week.

 Which one is more productive?
 Most people would say

 But how about the quality?
 If Antonio spends 20 hours on a blog post and Jon spend only 3 hours, which post do you think will be of more quality?

-15.Create a blogging schedule that match your energy:
+15.Create a blogging schedule that matches your energy:

 Multitasking doesn’t make you more efficient.
 By multitasking, you actually wasting more time.

-It takes you around 25 minutes to get back on track each time you switch between your tasks.
-So, don’t do research while you write.
+It takes you time to get back on track each time you switch between your tasks.

 17.Block access to your favorite websites:

 Do you browse different websites for no reason?

 Me too.
 Sometimes I see an ad, I click on it and I waste 30 minutes of my life.
 Other times I just enter an URL because I’m bored.
 In both cases, I waste a ton of time.